 There’s a stunning atrium to have tea in between gallery stops and rotating art exhibitions.

 The museum also has several dedicated historic houses that are worth a visit.
 The highlight is the Yin You Tang house.
 It’s a 200 year old house dating back to the Qing Dynasty.
-The museum bought the house in China and reassembled it in Salem.

 On the Crownship-Bentley Lawn (one block from the main entrance) check out a magnificently spooky site specific installation, What The Birds Know.